conda/conda-dot-org/blog/2026-03-11-conda-standards-ceps.md

 image: img/blog/2026-03-11-conda-standards-ceps/banner.jpg
 ---

-Over the last few months, the conda steering council has spent significant resources into reducing the standardization debt in the conda ecosystem.
+Over the last few months, the conda steering council has put significant resources into reducing the standardization debt in the conda ecosystem.
 This effort culminated in the approval of 10 new CEPs covering the foundational pillars of conda.
 This is a turning point in our community that is worth celebrating with a blog post!

 <!-- truncate -->

 ## De facto standards

 The conda ecosystem is mostly founded upon the tooling initially built by Anaconda.
-As the sole vendor, many aspects of the conda "standards" did not go through a process of design and standardization in the open; instead, they were probably deliberated internally by the responsible teams at the time.
+Since Anaconda was the sole vendor, many aspects of the conda "standards" did not go through a process of design and standardization in the open; instead, they were probably deliberated internally by the responsible teams at the time.
 Excerpts of those decisions are sometimes captured in Github issues or pull requests, but not always.

 As a result, the body of standards for the conda ecosystem has been dictated by the implementations found in `conda/conda` and `conda/conda-build`, among others.
 Reimplementations like `mamba` or `rattler` only had two things to guide their process: the source code and the behaviour of the existing tools.
 However, it was never clear which parts of the implementation were intentional or accidental (bug or feature?), leading to some ambiguity in their interpretation that in turn created an opportunity for drift.